• Nothing Found

 If you want the added comfort of knowing your taxi fare ahead of time, it’s a good idea to book your Rome taxi in advance.
 Many companies are operating in Rome, but if you’re looking for competitive prices, trusted English-speaking drivers and 24/7 customer support, we recommend booking with Welcome Pickups.

-Once you’ve booked your private Rome transfer, you can sit back and relax knowing that all your needs are taken care of.
+Whether you book an in-city ride or a Rome Airport transfer, you can sit back and relax knowing that all your needs are taken care of.

 Rome taxi tips

-1. Make sure that your taximeter reads “Tariffa 1” as this is the correct rate/km for rides within the centre of Rome.
-“Tariffa 2”, is much more expensive and should only be used when travelling on Rome’s highway or Grande Raccordo Annulare.
+1. Make sure that your taximeter reads 'Tariffa 1,' as this is the correct rate/km for rides within the center of Rome.
+'Tariffa 2' is much more expensive and should only be used when traveling on Rome’s highway or Grande Raccordo Annulare.

-2. Rome city taxis are required by law to carry a POS machine so you can pay by card, however, many are usually “out of order”, so be sure to ask your driver before getting in the cab.
+3. Rome city taxis are required by law to carry a POS machine so you can pay by card, however, many are usually 'out of order', so be sure to ask your driver before getting in the cab.

-3. American Express cards aren't widely accepted in Rome taxis, so you may need to carry cash or a different type of credit card.
+4. American Express cards aren't widely accepted when taking a Rome taxi, so you may need to carry cash or a different type of credit card.

-5. It’s highly uncommon to tip a taxi in Rome.
-However, if your journey was impeccable, you can round up your fare to the nearest Euro.
+6. It’s highly uncommon to tip a taxi in Rome.
+However, if your journey was impeccable, you can round up your fare to the nearest euro.

 Wheelchair-accessible taxis in Rome